×

 To perform PPM correctly, you need a system to manage it.

-At its most basic, a PPM system should allow you to create, assign and manage work orders with tradespeople from a single dashboard.
+✅ Order Management: A PPM system should allow you to create, assign and manage work orders with tradespeople from a single dashboard.

-Many jobs will require you to buy materials and equipment ready for tradespeople.
+✅ Inventory Management: Many jobs will require you to buy materials and equipment ready for tradespeople.
+Your PPM system should allow you to place orders, track them and keep stock records.

 For example, is a particular property experiencing more repairs than others?
 If so, do you need to speak to the tenant?
 Is a particular tradesperson more efficient than others?
 If so, should you give them more work?